 How to Make a Short Sale Offer

-Make a Short Sale Offer With a Strong Earnest Money Deposit
+Offer a Strong Earnest Money Deposit

 Check the Comparable Sales

-Don't Ask the Seller to Pay for Special Reports or Make Repairs
+Don't Ask for Special Reports or Repairs

-Assure the Seller You Will Wait For Short Sale Approval
+Assure the Seller You'll Wait

 Provide a Strong Preapproval Letter